 Since 2015, WDI and its partners have provided NGO Leadership Workshops to non-profit leaders from across Central and Southeastern Europe.
-Together, we now offer two NGO Leadership Workshops per year making the world more civically engaged and peaceful.
+Together, we now offer two NGO Leadership Workshops annually making the world more civically engaged and peaceful.

-Covering marketing, strategic planning, resource mobilization, and management, these workshops are designed to help NGOs run more effectively and sustainably.
+Covering marketing, strategic planning, fundraising, and management, these workshops help NGOs run more effectively and sustainably.
 Workshops empower NGO leaders to strengthen their internal expertise, managerial and income-generating capacities, improve their ability to engage with both general public and government stakeholders, and to develop international networks.
-The spring workshop takes place in Warsaw, Poland with the support of local partner, FED (Education for Democracy Foundation), while the fall workshop is in Bratislava, Slovakia with the support of local partner, Hekima.
-Click here to download a PDF of the latest NGO Workshop’s Final Report.
+Workshops take place in Slovakia and Poland in the spring and fall.

 Those interested in attending either workshop are required to submit applications.
 Selected applicants will attend tuition-free, lodging will be provided and transportation costs reimbursed.

-We are excited to announce a unique capacity-building opportunity for NGOs in Slovakia, Czech Republic, Hungary, Poland, Northern Macedonia and Moldova.
-Bratislava-based Hekima, in cooperation with the Weiser Centre for Europe and Eurasia at the University of Michigan, and the William Davidson Institute (WDI) at the University of Michigan, is offering a one-week in-person NGO Leadership Workshop for civil society activists and leaders of NGOs, project and initiatives.
-The workshop empowers selected civil society representatives to strengthen their leadership skills, managerial capacities, and entrepreneurial acumen to advance the impact of their organizations.
+The Weiser Center for Europe and Eurasia at the University of Michigan, the William Davidson Institute and Bratislava-based organization Hekima are offering a one-week workshop for civil society activists and leaders of NGOs, project and initiatives.
+The audience will be NGOs working in Ukraine or working in surrounding countries offering support to Ukraine.
+The workshop will empowers selected civil society representatives to strengthen their leadership skills and managerial capacities to advance the impact of their organizations.